The Land Use Scanner model – Applications, model development, downloads & exercises

 The Land Use Scanner is a GIS-based model that produces simulations of future land use based on the integration of sector-specific inputs from dedicated models.
 The model is based on demand-supply interaction for land, with sectors competing for allocation within suitability and policy constraints.
 It uses a comparatively static approach that simulates a future state in a limited number of time steps.
 Recent applications simulate land-use patterns in three subsequent time steps, whereas initial applications used only one or two.

-Unlike many other land-use models, the objective of the Land Use Scanner is not to forecast the 140710_figuur1_4_550pxdimension of land-use change but rather to integrate and allocate future land-use demand from different sector-specific models or experts.
+Unlike many other land-use models, the objective of the Land Use Scanner is not to forecast the dimension of land-use change but rather to integrate and allocate future land-use demand from different sector-specific models or experts.
 The next figure presents the basic structure of the Land Use Scanner model.

 External regional projections of land-use change, which are usually referred to as demand or claims, are used as input for the model.
 These are land-use type-specific and can be derived from, for example, sector-specific models of specialised institutes.
 The predicted land-use changes are considered an additional demand for the different land-use types compared with the present area in use for each land-use type.